 Authorization to Test

 Upon records verification of your Candidate Application, you will be sent an Authorization to Test (ATT) to the email on your Candidate Application.
-NCEA Certification Candidates testing at a NCEA ATF/Testing Center will be provided with their Authorization to Test Instructions.

 SAMPLE AUTHORIZATION-TO-TEST (ATT) EMAIL

 Congratulations!
 Your NCEA Certified Candidate Application has been verified, and this email document confirms your Authorization to Test (ATT).
 Online Proctoring now allows for you to take the National NCEA Certification Exam in the comfort of your own office or home.
-Once you have scheduled and paid for your exam, you will be sent an examination homepage link to this same email.

 Monday through Friday 9:00 a.m.
 EST to 5:00 p.m.
 EST

 PLEASE NOTE: You will have 60 days from the date on your ATT to take your exam.
-NCEA Candidates who do not schedule and test within 60 days will forfeit their exam fee.
+NCEA Candidates who do not schedule and test within 60 days will forfeit their certification fee.
 If you have not taken the exam and it is later than 60 days, please contact NCEA to re-register for this exam (additional fee required).